 You can help a college student have the ULTIMATE D.C.
 EXPERIENCE!
 TFAS seeks working professionals in the Washington, D.C. area to volunteer as mentors to college students attending one of our seven academic internship programs this summer.
 Mentors are matched with students based on several common factors including professional field, hometown, alma mater and political ideology.
 More than 200 professionals serve as mentors to TFAS students each year.
 For more information, please contact mentor@TFAS.org or visit our mentor information page.

 Host An Intern

 Is your office looking for an energetic and dedicated intern?
-Are you located in a metro accessible location in the Washington, D.C. area?
+Are you located in a metro-accessible location in the Washington, D.C. area?
 Please consider hosting a TFAS intern this summer, spring or fall!
 We begin placing summer students in late winter.
 A limited number of interns are also available in the fall or spring.
 If you are interested in hosting an intern, email U.S. programs staff at internships@TFAS.org.

 Participate in an Alumni Roundtable Discussion

-Students need to know one thing for their future: how to get a job.
+Students need to know one thing about their future: how to get a job.
 You can give them advice about your own job search and insight from the professional world in D.C.
 During the dinner, you can also reminisce about fun TFAS memories and meet other alumni.
 To sign up, contact U.S. Programs Director Joe Starrs at jstarrs@TFAS.org.